The e-Discovery and Information Governance Law Review: Belgium

 In national antitrust investigations, the BCA will determine whether the seized documents are in scope, out of scope or subject to legal professional privilege (LPP).
 The selection of ESI and documents is done in the presence of the company that is subject to the investigation.
 The selected ESI and documents are stored in three separate repositories:

-- an in-scope repository containing those documents a company does not challenge the collection of;
+- an in-scope repository containing the documents that a company does not challenge the collection of;

 - an out-of-scope repository containing the documents that the seizing authority considers relevant, but that the company considers go beyond the scope of the search warrant; and